geosoft1/tools/README.md

     * Add git support in ide on `` ctrl+` ``.
 Be sure you have configured [git] (https://help.github.com/articles/set-up-git) before with proper [ssh keys](https://help.github.com/articles/generating-ssh-keys) or use -g switch for.
     * Extend project templates with **Go1 Simple Project** and **Go1 GPL Project**

     See [CHANGES](https://github.com/geosoft1/tools/blob/master/CHANGES) for new features and bug corrections or use -h option to get help.
-Read [USING.md](https://github.com/geosoft1/tools/blob/master/USING.md) for more details.
+Read [USING.md](https://github.com/geosoft1/tools/blob/master/HOW.md) for more details.

 * **Use**

     Download anywhere and run from your file browser with double click.
 If you prefer Terminal go to the directory with the script and run

-        ./Install.sh

-    To add git support run from Terminal

-        ./Install.sh -g

-    To uninstall use

-        ./Install.sh -u
+        ./Install.sh -h

+    To see all options.

     Run periodicaly or if compiler/ide versions change to update the sistem.
     Projects are not affected if you overinstall.